OWASP/owasp-mastg/Document/0x05b-Reverse-Engineering-and-Tampering.md

 #### Debugging Android Apps

+Android apps support two different types of debugging: Java-runtime-level debugging using Java Debug Wire Protocol (JDWP) and Linux ptrace-style debugging on the native layer.

+JDWP debugging is used to debug Java code executed by the Android Runtime (ART).
+Consequently, it allows you to step through Java code, set breakpoints on Java methods, inspect instance variables of live objects, and many other useful things.
+JDWP is a standard debugging protocol that is supported by all command line tools and IDEs, including JDB, JEB, IntelliJ and Eclipse.
+You'll be using JDWP most of the time when debugging "normal" Android apps that don't do a lot of calls into native libraries.

+The *adb* command line, which ships with the Android SDK, bridges the gap between your local development environment and a connected Android device.
+Commonly you'll debug on a device connected via USB, but remote debugging over the network is also possible.

+TOOD ... example & native debugging ...

 #### Execution Tracing

-The JDB command line tool offers basic execution tracing functionality.
-To trace an app right from the start we can pause the app using the Android “Wait for Debugger” feature or a kill –STOP command and attach JDB to set a deferred method breakpoint on an initialization method of our choice.
+Besides being useful for debugging, the JDB command line tool also offers basic execution tracing functionality.
+To trace an app right from the start we can pause the app using the Android "Wait for Debugger" feature or a kill –STOP command and attach JDB to set a deferred method breakpoint on an initialization method of our choice.
 Once the breakpoint hits, we activate method tracing with the trace go methods command and resume execution.
 JDB will dump all method entries and exits from that point on.

 ```bash
 $ adb forward tcp:7777 jdwp:7288